 The new Cold War history started out with several broad generalizations and very little documentary research.
 With the opening of archives, historians naturally plunged into empirical studies, putting generalizations aside.
 The search for new documents and details will no doubt continue, but there is already enough evidence and empirical research accumulated to put our microscopes aside and go back to a broader picture of Cold War origins, development, and legacies.
 Another vantage point for a broader view is the simple fact that enough time has elapsed since the end of the Cold War to discern what has changed in East-West relations, and what has not, and thus come to a better understanding of what the Cold War was about.
 There have been already some attempts at a new synthesis, most famously John Gaddis's book about what we know now.
-But-as seen by the very mixed reaction to it-the argument is far from over.
-This chapter is a modest contribution to that task.
+But-as seen by the very mixed reaction to that task.
 Its focus is on the origins, some consequences, and legacies of the Cold War.